-I am a user experience designer with a passion for data visualization.
+I am a user experience designer and product manager with a passion for data visualization.

 I work for IBM as a UX Architect for the financial planning, dashboard authoring and reporting tool, IBM Planning Analytics.
 Previously, I worked for TD Bank where I led the data visualization efforts for an advanced analytics team.
 I have a PhD in data visualization and user experience design from the University of Toronto where I designed, built and wrote about data visualization tools for plant biologists.
 I occasionally teach data visualization courses at University of Toronto and OCAD-University, give talks at conferences and contribute to academic papers.